Original Issuance Date: October 13, 2020

 B. Risk Acceptance

 In a situation in which a UW institution does not implement a control or process to manage an identified risk, such a decision must be formally documented, as described in UW System Administrative Procedure 1039.B, Information Security Notification of Risk Acceptance.
-For UW System Administration, the Vice President of Administration shall serve in place of the Chancellor, in relation to responsibilities identified within UW System Administrative Procedure 1039.B.
+For UW System Administration, the Vice President for Finance and Administration shall serve in place of the Chancellor, in relation to responsibilities identified within UW System Administrative Procedure 1039.B.

 The UW System Office of Information Security will ensure information security risk management training materials are made available to Risk Executives, UW System leaders, managers, system developers and users.

 UW System Administrative Policy 1000, Information Security: General Terms and Definitions